 We want to share the excitement of interior design with our clients, and let you experience the full range of creative possibilities.
 You now have more control than ever over the design of your kitchen with this new tool.
 Test color combinations and compare materials.
 Explore options for backsplash and countertops.
 Try a trendy look or go off the walls with something totally unique (I know there’s someone out there who wants cyan cabinets and a purple countertop).
 Is an island a worthy investment?
-The app even contains a massive catalogue of brand-name appliances.
+The app even contains a massive catalog of brand-name appliances.
 Now you can check how that fridge will work with the rest of your kitchen in the easiest way possible.

 So Simple to Use

 The interface is so simple, your kids could design a kitchen for you (although that’s probably where the purple countertop comes in).
 Try different looks, then print them out and draw or make notes directly on the kitchen.

 Also on Mobile

 But you’re probably on your phone right now.
 Surely this is too robust for the internet browser on your phone?
 We have you covered too.
 The app is totally mobile-compatible.
 It goes where you go, and you can save and share the renderings by text or email.